What Is a Dusting Attack?

-A dusting attack refers to a new kind of malicious activity where hackers and scammers try and break the privacy of Bitcoin and cryptocurrency users by sending tiny amounts of coins to their personal wallets.
+A dusting attack refers to a relatively new kind of malicious activity where hackers and scammers try and break the privacy of Bitcoin and cryptocurrency users by sending tiny amounts of coins to their personal wallets.
 Many Bitcoin adepts operate under the assumption that their anonymity is well protected against efforts to infiltrate their transactions, but unfortunately, that is not the case.

 In the language of cryptocurrencies, the term dust refers to a tiny amount of coin or token - an amount that is so small that people tend to ignore.
-Taking Bitcoin as an example, the smallest unit of the currency is 1 satoshi (0.00000001 BTC) and we could refer to a couple hundreds of satoshis as dust.
+Taking Bitcoin as an example, the smallest unit of the currency is 1 satoshi (0.00000001 BTC) and we could refer to a couple of hundreds of satoshis as dust.

 Most people do not take notice of their wallet’s dust and rarely worries about its origin.
 Until recently, it was totally okay to not pay attention to these tiny amounts on your wallets, but with the creation of dusting attacks, we can no longer say that.

 Scammers recently realized that Bitcoin users do not pay much attention to these tiny amounts showing up in their wallets, so they began "dusting" a large number of addresses by sending a few satoshis to them.
 They then started to track those funds and all transactions of those dusted wallets, which allowed them to link addresses and to eventually determine the companies or individuals behind those wallet addresses.
 This knowledge can later be used to construct targeted phishing attacks or attacks such as cyber-extortion on unaware victims.

 I know who you are, pay me and I will not reveal your identity

 Dusting attacks were initially performed with Bitcoin but they are also happening with other cryptocurrencies that are running on top of a public and transparent blockchain.